 But what if there was something?

 What if there was a solution to this terrible scourge on our society?

 What if the answer was now there is somewhere to go?

-September also recognizes the first anniversary of New York’s Pieta House, a life-saving service that originated a decade ago in Ireland.
+September 2017 will mark the two year anniversary of New York’s Pieta House, a life-saving service that originated a decade ago in Ireland.